aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 ![broken window plot](/images/crime_allstates.png)

 Just for visual effect I added some bars to demarcate important "Broken Windows" time periods: 1982-83 period, 1990-1991 period, and 1993-1994 period.
 1982 was when the Kelling and Wilson article first appeared, 1990 the reign of Bratton over the NY Transit Authority, and 1993 the promotion of Bratton to NYPD Police Chief.

+## Some Future Stuff:

+* [The California crime data I got](https://oag.ca.gov/crime/cjsc/stats/arrests) has violent crime and misdemeanors at the county level.
+I would like to work with this a little if I can figure out how to get number of police employed at the sub-state level.
+* The data I pulled from BLS has police employment from 2005 to 2015.
+This won't help us analyze data over the key "broken windows" time-frame (1990s) but I might use it to estimate a more general relationship between misdemeanor arrests and violent crime.